 "I started Somatic Psychotherapy to address trauma that I had experienced several years ago.
 Improvements to my physcal well being began at my first somatic touch appointment!
 After working through that trauma, I decided to continue attending as a form of self care.
 In addition to somatic touch, Valerie provides a judgement free environment for open conversation and her encouraging and caring spirit leaves me feeling calm.
 These sessions are an invaluable tool for managing the stress of daily life, as well as a way to continue to heal and grow."
 Client - Monroe, CT 11/2021

-I have offices in Stamford and Southbury CT.
+I have offices in Southbury, CT.
 Please call 203-966-5509 for more information or to schedule an appointment.

 Copyright, Valerie Candela, 2017.
 All rights reserved.